Go to main content

 Registration of foreign companies in Sweden at the Swedish Tax Agency

-Tax registration at the Swedish Tax Agency
+The page Internationellt at the Swedish Tax Agency (in Swedish)

 Support and advice for EU nationals